contentauth/c2pa-python/docs/tmn-wip-docs/context.md

     builder.sign(signer, "image/jpeg", src, dst)
 ```

-`Settings` and `Context` are needed only to customize behavior (trust configuration, thumbnail settings, claim generator info, and so on).
-Without them, the SDK uses sensible defaults.
+`Settings` and `Context` enable to customize behavior (trust configuration, thumbnail settings, claim generator info, and so on).

 ## Creating a Context